Peter-Noble/Peter-Noble.github.io/cv.md

 ### EXPERIENCE

+#### Simulation programmer and crowd TD, Theory Studios (Summer 2017)
+Summer job building, using and providing support for a crowd simulation tool used to animate traffic for high profile TV visual effects jobs.

-#### Technical Manager, Collingwood College (2016 - present)
+#### Technical Manager, Collingwood College (2016 - 2017)
 Coordinating with groups organising events in the college, as well as those that will help to put the events on (such as security, catering and the COO).
 Also responsible for leading decisions regarding the budget that is £4,000 annually and almost £15,000 when including the technical budget for each event.

+#### Technical Events (2015 - present) (see <a href="/TechnicalEvents">Technical Events</a>)

+Designing and running the live music events and formals that happen at Collingwood College Durham.

 #### Technical Theatre (2009 - present) (see <a href="/TechnicalTheatre">Technical Theatre</a>)

+A variety of events both inside and outside as the technical manager or designer.

 ##### Durham Student Theatre (2015 - present)

-Fourteen shows as Technical Director, Lighting Designer or Sound Designer including DULOG’s “*Spamalot*” at the Gala Theatre and Piccolo Theatre’s “*Swallow*”.
+Sixteen shows as Lighting Designer, Technical Director or Sound Designer including two shows in the Gala Theatre (Durham's professional theatre).

 ##### Sawston Youth Drama (2011 - present)

-Eleven shows as Lighting Op and/or Lighting Designer.
+Twelve shows as Lighting Op and/or Lighting Designer.

 ##### Little Shelford annual pantomime (2014 - 2016)